This heart problem that is present at birth causes a hole between the heart's upper chambers. It can be treated.

-An atrial septal defect (ASD) is a hole in the heart between the upper chambers (atria).
-The hole increases the amount of blood that flows through the lungs.
-The condition is present at birth (congenital heart defect).
+An atrial septal defect (ASD) is a heart condition that you're born with.
+That means it's a congenital heart defect.
+People with an ASD have a hole between the upper heart chambers.
+The hole increases the amount of blood going through the lungs.

 A large, long-term atrial septal defect can damage the heart and lungs.
 Surgery may be needed to repair an atrial septal defect and to prevent complications.

-Serious congenital heart defects, including large atrial septal defects, are often diagnosed before or soon after a child is born.
+Serious congenital heart defects are often diagnosed before or soon after a child is born.

 To understand the cause of atrial septal defect, it may be helpful to know how the heart typically works.

 The right side of the heart moves blood to the lungs.
 In the lungs, blood picks up oxygen and then returns it to the heart's left side.
-The left side of the heart then pumps the blood through the body's main artery (aorta) and out to the rest of the body.
+The left side of the heart then pumps the blood through the body's main artery, called the aorta.
+The blood then goes out to the rest of the body.

 A typical heart has two upper and two lower chambers.
 The upper chambers, the right and left atria, receive incoming blood.
 The lower chambers, the more muscular right and left ventricles, pump blood out of the heart.
 The heart valves, which keep blood flowing in the right direction, are gates at the chamber openings.

-Atrial septal defect (ASD) occurs as the baby's heart is developing during pregnancy.
-Certain health conditions or drug use during pregnancy may increase a baby's risk of atrial septal defect or other congenital heart defect.
-These things include:
+Atrial septal defect (ASD) occurs as the baby's heart is forming during pregnancy.
+It is a congenital heart defect.
+Things that may increase a baby's risk of atrial septal defect or other heart problems present at birth include:

-Some types of congenital heart defects occur in families (inherited).
-If you have or someone in your family has congenital heart disease, including ASD, screening by a genetic counselor can help determine the risk of certain heart defects in future children.
+Some types of congenital heart defects occur in families.
+This means they are inherited.
+Tell your care team if you or someone in your family had a heart problem present at birth.
+Screening by a genetic counselor can help show the risk of certain heart defects in future children.